agongee/muse-kv/README.md

     $ ./muse-client [IP ADDRESS] [PORT NUMBER] [AUTHORITY LEVEL]

-To make cluster, first, you must run the servers to include in server.
+To build cluster, first, you must run the servers to include in server.
 For instance, if you want to make a cluster of 3 server nodes, you need to run 3 servers to make cluster first.
 After you run the server, you can run muse-cluster with configuration text file:

     $ ./muse-cluster [CONFIGURATION TXT]